 There are three basic methods with different involvement levels.

 Method 1: Traditional sun method (The easiest but longest to do)

-Method 2: Quick Pan method (The quickest but with heavy involvement) - best for powdered herbs
+Method 2: Quick Pan method (The quickest but with heavier involvement at the time)

 Method 3: Slowcooker method (Takes a bit longer - needs overnight infusing but with little effort)